valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/3Dcamera/Install&setup.md

   depth_module.depth_profile:=640x360x15 \
   pointcloud.enable:=false
 ```
-When camera is on **raspberrypi** you have to:
+When camera is on **raspberrypi**, the installation instructions are equivalent, but you have to:
-- add a patch to it kernel:
+- add a patch to it kernel (after step `cd librealsense`):
   ````bash
   cd ~/software/librealsense
   sudo ./scripts/setup_udev_rules.sh
   sudo ./scripts/patch-realsense-ubuntu-lts-hwe.sh
   ````
-- Increase the ùsbfs_memory` to 512:
+- Increase the `usbfs_memory` to 512:
   - open the file:
     ```bash
     sudo nano /boot/firmware/cmdline.txt